dfilatov/jspath/readme.md

 `.*`          | locates all properties immediately descended from the context items `..*`         | locates all properties deeply descended from the context items

-If you need to locate property containing non-alphanumerical characters, you have to quote the it:
+If you need to locate properties containing non-alphanumerical characters, you have to quote them:

 location step                                      |  description
 -------------                                      | -------------